chsiva/Jenkins/README.md

 # Jenkins (CI/CD)
 1. Worked on Continuous Integration/ Continuous Deployment tools (Jenkins) involved in duties for auto deployment such as creating (pipeline projects, Freestyle projects), continuously (pulling code from developers, code testing, deploying, and committing changes).
 2. Developed many pipelines using Jenkins such as triggering job when a new commit happens in GitHub, snapshot process and s3 buckets, deployment of the             applications into the ec2 servers using the CI/CD pipeline in Jenkins.
-3. Also, deploying the jars, created by maven.
+3. Also, deploying the jars, created by maven and pushing docker images.
 I used Jenkins and created pipeline to deploy on to the target node/machine.

 # jenkins version